 (The following applies to appeals for cases under the College's policies on Discrimination, Bias-Related Harassment, or Hate Crimes or the Sexual and Gender-Based Harassment and Discrimination Policy.
-For appeals for cases under all other policies, please see the appeals process on page 96 of the Student Handbook).
+For appeals for cases under all other policies, please see the appeals process under the Community Standards Process).